pmem/pmdk/doc/libpmemobj.3.md

 specification, the function also usually requires an additional argument.
 Those two parameters together create a CTL query.
 The pop argument is optional if the entry point resides in a global namespace (i.e. is shared for all the pools).
+The functions themselves are thread-safe and most of the entry points are too.
+If there are special conditions in which an entry point has to be called, they are explicitly stated in its description.

 Entry points are leafs of a tree-like structure.
 Each one can read from the internal state, write to the internal state or both.